EvoSuite/evosuite/plugins/maven/readme.txt

             </goals>
             <configuration>
             	<sources>
-                    <source>.continuous_evosuite/evosuite-tests</source>
+                    <source>${customFolder}</source>
             	</sources>
             </configuration>
         </execution>
     </executions>
 </plugin>

-(Need to check difference with "<build><testSourceDirectory>", which is recognized by IntelliJ, whereas "build-helper-maven-plugin" is not)
+If ${customFolder} is equal to ".evosuite/evosuite-tests", then you do not need to use "evosuite:export".
+(If you do, then you will get compilation errors, as each test will appear twice on the classpath).

+Note: another approach is to override "<build><testSourceDirectory>" to point to ${customFolder}.
+This can be useful if one wants to run "mvn test" only on the EvoSuite generated ones (eg, if having 2 different configurations/profiles on Jenkins, one running only the existing manual tests, and the other only the EvoSuite ones).

-4) "clean" -> delete _all_ data in the ".continuous_evosuite" folder, which is used to store all the best tests generated so far.
+4) "clean" -> delete _all_ data in the ".evosuite" folder, which is used to store all the best tests generated so far.